path/FastImageCache/README.md

 **Mallory Paine** — Author and Original API Design
 <a href="https://twitter.com/mallorypaine" target="_blank">@mallorypaine</a>

-Mallory is the Director of Mobile Engineering at Path, previously a member of the original iOS team at Apple.

 ---

 <a href="https://twitter.com/LucasTizma" target="_blank"><img src="http://www.gravatar.com/avatar/2005b2ed368913850076bb52cee79713.jpg?s=85" alt="Michael Potter"></a>
 **Michael Potter** — Documentation and API Refactoring
 <a href="https://twitter.com/LucasTizma" target="_blank">@LucasTizma</a>

-Michael is an iOS Engineer at Path and has been developing iOS applications since the SDK's public release.

 ## Credits